Linda Crampton is a writer and experienced science teacher with an honors degree in biology. She enjoys writing about science and nature.

 Like us, the invertebrates known to sleep have sensory structures, neurons, and target structures in their nervous system.
 They lack the highly specialized part of the system called the brain.
 Some have a cerebral ganglion (or connected cerebral ganglia) in their head, however.
 A ganglion is a group of cell bodies.

 The cerebral ganglion structure is not as complex or as capable as a vertebrate brain, but it does have some useful and brain-like abilities, especially in some species.
 In these species, the structure is well developed and is sometimes referred to as a brain.
 Jellyfish are simpler.
 They have neurons and nerves in their body, but they have no cerebral ganglia and no brain.
+They do have some differentiation in their nervous system, however, as described below.

 The body of a jellyfish has a diffuse nervous system, or one in which nerves or neurons are distributed over a wide area and form a net.
 Within a net, there are places where nerves or neurons are concentrated in a small area, as the quote below points out.
 The fact that the nervous system is not completely homogeneous could be very significant with respect to the animal’s behaviour.
 The condensed areas containing nerve fibres close together are not brains or cerebral ganglia, but they may allow a jellyfish to behave in a more complex manner than might be expected when examining the rest of their nervous system.